Careers Programme

 We are living through a time of enormous change; none more so than in the world of work.
 Our young people need to have the appropriate skills and mindset to adapt to this changing world, and it is the school’s responsibility to ensure that our students remain ahead of the curve as they consider the choices they will need to make when they leave us.
 University will remain the right option for some students, but for others, the developing apprenticeship ladder will provide them with the experience and training they need to get a head start in their professional careers.

-At Lytchett Minster School we will work in partnership with local business and industry groups, local universities, FE colleges, schools, other interested groups (such as Young Enterprise and Rotary), and the Careers and Enterprise Company.
+At Lytchett Minster School we will work in partnership with local business and industry groups (such as Young Chamber), local universities, FE colleges, schools, other interested groups (such as Young Enterprise and Rotary), and the Careers and Enterprise Company.

 Our careers and enterprise strategy is based very much around the 8 Gatsby benchmarks: